ipfs/specs/src/routing/kad-dht.md

 A quorum is the minimum number of distinct responses a client must collect from DHT Servers to determine a valid result.
-Since different DHT Servers may store different versions of an IPNS record, a client fetches the record from multiple DHT Servers to increase the likelihood of retrieving the most recent version.
+Since different DHT Servers may store different versions of an [IPNS record](https://specs.ipfs.tech/ipns/ipns-record/), a client fetches the record from multiple DHT Servers to increase the likelihood of retrieving the most recent version.

-For IPNS lookups, the default quorum value is `16`, meaning the client attempts to collect responses from at least `16` DHT Servers out of `20` before determining the best available record.
+For IPNS lookups, implementations SHOULD use a quorum value of `16`, meaning the client attempts to collect responses from at least `16` DHT Servers out of `20` before determining the best available record.